Varna Station Human-Induced Regeneration Project

 Project Information:

-The Varna Station Human-Induced Regeneration Project is a vegetation regeneration project located in the Quilpie Shire of South West Queensland, approximately 110km west-northwest of Charleville and 70km east of Adavale.
-Registered in April 2017, the project covers a significant area of 17,215 hectares within the Mulga Lands bioregion.
-While historically used for pastoral grazing, the property is currently undergoing a transition in land tenure and management focus.
+Varna Station Human-Induced Regeneration Project is a regeneration project located in the remote Quilpie Shire of south-west Queensland, approximately 110km west of Charleville and near the Langlo River.
+Registered in April 2017, the project covers a substantial area of 17,215 hectares.
+The region is traditionally dominated by pastoral leaseholds used for sheep and cattle grazing, characterized by the vast Mulga Lands bioregion.